textpattern/textpattern.github.io/brand/user-docs-guide.md

 ### Presentation element names

-The names of default and custom semantic elements, found on their respective panels (Themes, Sections, Pages, Forms, and Styles) under the Presentation section of the back end should always be formatted as bold-italic, for example:
+The names of default and custom semantic elements, found on their respective panels (Themes, Sections, Pages, Forms, and Styles) under the Presentation section of the back end should always be formatted as bold-italic, for example:[^examples]

 The ***comments_display*** form.
+{: style="width:80%; margin-left:auto; margin-right:auto; padding-top:.75em; padding-bottom:.75em; border-top:1px dotted #e0e0e0; border-bottom:2px dotted #e0e0e0;"}

 Because some of these core elements have the name ***default***, you must be careful to use formatting in the proper context.
 Consider this example of doing it correctly:[^examples]

 A default stylesheet, named ***default***, must exist.
 It will be created as an empty stylesheet on import if missing in the *styles* directory of a theme package.
+{: style="width:80%; margin-left:auto; margin-right:auto; padding-top:.75em; padding-bottom:.75em; border-top:1px dotted #e0e0e0; border-bottom:2px dotted #e0e0e0;"}

 In the *rare* case that you need to document lists of these things (sometimes needed in plugin and theme development documentation), leave the formatting out (i.e. use normal text), but *only* if the items in a given list are all strings of a single type and no other text.